NDelventhal/cot_reports/README.md

     - formulate recommendations to the CFTC, such as
         - enlarging transparency
         - establishing new monitoring facilities through Machine Learning
-        - adding specific changes to the report to improve detecting misbehauviours of markets participants
+        - adding specific changes to the report to improve detecting misbehaviours of markets participants
     - analyse effects of past regulatory changes and regulatory demands
     - analyse price manipulations (this may only be identifiable through the CFTC’s confidential trader-level data, which is not accessible, but less aggregated data than publicly available has been provided to a number of researchers in the past)
     - add research/recommendations on limiting speculative bets on commodities